 There’s been some resistance to comply with recommended sodium levels, not because there’s disagreement over the health benefits, but because low-sodium products simply aren’t a priority for consumers despite doctors’ orders.
 What is a priority?

 When done properly, reduced sodium can be good for consumers and business.
-Using a cheese alternative like Grande Gusto® can achieve this lofty goal because it actually enhances the salty and savory notes of a formulation and creamy texture despite it containing less sodium, fat and calories.
-It’s possible because of the unique enzymes and characteristics that occur naturally in reduced lactose whey — a result of the cheesemaking process.
+Using an ingredient like Grande Gusto® can help achieve this lofty goal because it actually enhances the salty and savory notes of a formulation and creamy texture despite it containing less sodium, fat and calories.
+It’s possible because of the unique milk minerals and characteristics that occur naturally in reduced lactose whey — a result of the cheesemaking process.

 One controlled study compared full-fat macaroni and cheese with a formulation that replaced 30% of the cheese with Grande Gusto.
 Not only did the all-natural, clean-label Grande Gusto formulation outperform the control for nutrition, testers overwhelmingly preferred it for taste and texture, too.